Policing in Indigenous Communities

 First Nations Policing Program

-There are two main types of policing agreements under the FNPP:
+There are two main types of policing agreements:

-- Self-administered Agreements, where a First Nation or Inuit community manages its own police service under provincial policing legislation and regulations; and
+- Self-administered Police Service Agreements, where a First Nation or Inuit community manages its own police service under provincial policing legislation and regulations; and

 - Community Tripartite Agreements, where a dedicated contingent of officers from the Royal Canadian Mounted Police provides policing services to a First Nation or Inuit community.

-- 1299 police officers in 455 First Nation and Inuit communities.
+- 1299 police officers in over 450 First Nation and Inuit communities.

-Much has changed in the policing world since the 1990s, but the First Nations Policing Policy has not been updated since 1996.
-Although the Program has had a measurable and positive impact in the First Nation and Inuit communities in which it operates, Indigenous communities continue to face higher crime rates than the rest of Canada, with unique socio-economic factors, such as poorer health outcomes and barriers to education.
+Much has changed in the policing world since the early 1990s, when the First Nations Policing Policy was first introduced.
+Although the Program has had a measurable and positive impact in the First Nation and Inuit communities in which it operates, Indigenous communities continue to face higher crime rates than the rest of Canada, with unique socio-economic factors.

 “I want to listen very carefully to hear what you have to say and to benefit from the advice and the wisdom that you represent.”